semirkabir/semirkabir/README.md

-- 👋 Hi, I’m @semirkabir
-- 👀 I’m interested in Ethical hacking
-- 🌱 I’m currently learning penetration testing
+I’m currently learning penetration testing
-- 💞️ I’m looking to collaborate on an arp spoofing web application
+I’m looking to collaborate on an arp spoofing web application
-- 📫 How to reach me https://t.me/Iamsemir